Gazans flee their homes after an Israeli evacuation order but have few places to go

 As Palestinian families in Gaza tried to evacuate Friday, some were struck in their cars by Israeli airstrikes, killing dozens of people — many of them women and children, according to the Palestinian Health Ministry.

-There is no safe place for people to flee.
+There is no safe place for people to flee to.
 The territory, which is roughly 140 square miles in area — far smaller than most U.S. counties — is completely sealed off.

 All of Gaza's border crossings have been closed by Israel, and its crossing with Egypt was bombed and remains shut.
 All of Gaza's residents are trapped inside for now.